-SSDP Organizational Objectives: July 1, 2013 – June 30, 2014
+SSDP Organizational Objectives: July 1, 2014 – June 30, 2015

 We will provide resources and support to our international chapter network.

 Bringing people together.

-We will work with local chapters to host regional conferences–each attended by an average of 50 participants–in 6 locations during the Spring 2014 semester.
-Additionally, we will begin planning to host an international conference and lobby day in the fall of 2014 in Washington DC with 500 attendees.
+We will work with local chapters and Alumni Association members to host regional conferences–each attended by an average of 50 participants–in 6 locations during the Spring 2015 semester.

 Creating safe spaces and fostering diversity.

 We will create a welcoming, open, and safe space for all stakeholders, including those that stand in conflict on other issues, and work to ensure that a wide range of perspectives are represented.
 We will actively seek out opportunities for collaboration with other organizations, including non-drug policy reform groups and those beyond our traditional allies.

 EDUCATION AND ADVOCACY

 Pushing the policy envelope and speaking truth to power.